Cursive: Looped

-In looped cursive penmanship, some ascenders and descenders have loops which provide for joins.
-This is generally what people refer to when they say "cursive".
+In looped cursive penmanship, some ascenders and descenders have loops which allows for the letters to link.
+This is generally what people refer to when they say "cursive" in the context of English.
+The letters in this style have their own unique characteristics.
+For example the lowercase t is taller, while the lowercase v and w are rounder.
+Also, the lowercase x links out at the baseline.

 Italic

-Cursive italic penmanship—derived from chancery cursive—uses non-looped joins or no joins.
+Cursive italic penmanship—derived from chancery cursive—uses non-looped joins, and not all letters are joined.
 In italic cursive, there are no joins from g, j, q, or y, and a few other joins are discouraged.
 Italic penmanship became popular in the 15th-century Italian Renaissance.
 The term "italic" as it relates to handwriting is not to be confused with italic typed letters.
 Many, but not all, letters in the handwriting of the Renaissance were joined, as most are today in cursive italic.

 Origin

-The origins of the cursive method are associated with practical advantages of writing speed and infrequent pen-lifting to accommodate the limitations of the quill.
+The origins of the cursive method are associated with the practical advantages of writing speed and infrequent pen-lifting to accommodate the limitations of the quill.
 Quills are fragile, easily broken, and will spatter unless used properly.
 They also run out of ink faster than most contemporary writing utensils.
 Steel dip pens followed quills; they were sturdier, but still had some limitations.
 The individuality of the provenance of a document (see Signature) was a factor also, as opposed to machine font.

-Cursive was also favored because the writing tool was rarely taken off the paper.
+Cursive was also favoured because the writing tool was rarely taken off the paper.